skovy/graphql-blog-client/README.md

 - View a single blog post with related comments
 - Create a new post
 - Simple rich text editor for creating posts
+- Prefetch a post when hovering over the post title

 ## Setup